spigbop/MarioTool/README.md

 [![itch.io](https://img.shields.io/badge/itch.io-%23FF0B34.svg?logo=Itch.io&logoColor=white&style=for-the-badge)](https://xpoxy.itch.io/mariotool)

 # Console, Deferation, Total Control!
-(Changelog - 0.50.0)
+(Changelog - 0.50.1)
+- Skipped adding a few updates to bundle up the console in one go.
-- Adds Object Deferation as a standalone class, generator deferations now rely on it.
+- Adds Object Deferation (access properties and methods in-game) as a standalone class, generator deferations now rely on it.
 - Adds the Console (press ` to open by default), the console can get or set any variable or call any function.
 - Adds 3 console contexes, being the game, the level, and the player. (switchable by \ by default)
 - Adds the Font Baker to easily create new fonts with atlases.
 (Yes i did this one by one before.)
 - Adds Text Methods with 2 initial naming conventions.
 Unicode method splits atlas textures and names character files with their unicode.
 Filename method is the legacy one, it uses the character itself to name files.
 - Adds the 'Soap Sans' font with the unicode method to be used in the console.
 - The font SMAS Outline now uses the unicode method.
+- Fonts now have config files with properties: width and monospaced.
+- Adds the TextBox control.
+- Adds the Do Timer which applies deferation on the parent on timeout.
 - Adds the SMM2 Super Mario Bros.
 Forest (SNES reimagination) music track.
 - Adds a new level: forest_level (currently only just a duplicate of demo level, only accesible via console)
+- Adds free jump cheat to the player.
+When enabled it forces jumps on 'z' presses.
+- Fixes an issue with the player audios playing on x:0 and y:0
+- Fixes a potential issue with content block audios playing on x:0 and y:0

 # Roadmap